 Is it Safe to Drink Bird Poop Coffee?

-Bird poop coffee is absolutely safe to drink.
-In fact, it is one of the healthiest types of coffee available.
+Bird poop coffee is safe to drink.
+It is one of the healthiest types of coffee available.
 The roasting is done at such high temperatures that no bacteria can survive.
 Southeast Asians have been drinking kopi luwak without incident for hundreds of years.

 How Much Does Bird Poop Coffee Cost?